-- 7.6.3.7 Table 7-14 defines the sequence of test phases, and their associated IO profiles, used during this test. - 7.6.3.8 Each IO stream shall issue a sequence of IO requests matching the profile defined for the current test phase in Table 7-14. - 7.6.3.9 The ACTIVE TEST is composed of two test phases, which shall be executed as an uninterrupted sequence, and seperated by a rewind to Beginning of Tape (BOT), in the order presented in Table 7-14. - 7.6.3.10 Within the ACTIVE TEST, each test phase shall begin when the first request from its IO streams is issued by the benchmark driver. - 7.6.3.11 Within the ACTIVE TEST, each test phase shall last for a minimum of 40 minutes, comprised of a minimum of 10 minutes to establish stability (see Error!
-Reference source not found.) and a 30 minute MEASUREMENT INTERVAL.
+- 7.6.3.7 Table 21 defines the sequence of test phases, and their associated IO profiles, used during this test. - 7.6.3.8 Each IO stream shall issue a sequence of IO requests matching the profile defined for the current test phase in Table 21. - 7.6.3.9 The ACTIVE TEST is composed of two test phases, which shall be executed as an uninterrupted sequence, and seperated by a rewind to Beginning of Tape (BOT), in the order presented in Table 21. - 7.6.3.10 Within the ACTIVE TEST, each test phase shall begin when the first request from its IO streams is issued by the benchmark driver. - 7.6.3.11 Within the ACTIVE TEST, each test phase shall last for a minimum of 40 minutes, comprised of a minimum of 10 minutes to establish stability (see 7.3.14) and a 30 minute MEASUREMENT INTERVAL.
 The TEST SPONSOR shall use the final 30 minutes of the phase as the MEASUREMENT INTERVAL for the purposes of calculating the AVERAGE POWER and OPERATIONS RATE for that phase.

-- 7.6.3.12 During a given test phase, the following data shall be collected at successive one minute intervals: - Average data rate reported for each drive, reported in MiB/s; - AVERAGE POWER, PAi(60), (see 0); - OPERATIONS RATE, $O_i(60)$ (see 7.3.17). - 7.6.3.13 Each test phase execution shall satisfy the following conditions in order to be considered valid: - All IOs issued in a test phase complete successfully; - The access pattern supplied by the benchmark driver shall match the IO profile selected for the test phase from Table 7-14; - The EPPf(60) shall be stable (see 7.3.17 and Error!
-Reference source not found.), based on the 1-minute data collected according to 7.6.3.12, prior to the start of the MEASUREMENT INTERVAL and shall remain stable throughout the MEASUREMENT INTERVAL. - 7.6.3.14 The overall data rate for each drive used in a given configuration is defined to be the average of the average data rates collected for that drive according to 7.6.3.12. - 7.6.3.15 The OVERALL DATA RATE for each drive present in the SUT for a given test phase shall be greater than or equal to 80% of the maximum published data rate for that drive type. - 7.6.3.16 If the SUT contains tape robots, they shall be enabled and ready to process a tape manipulation commands throughout the ACTIVE TEST. - 7.6.3.17 If the SUT supports drive-level compression, it shall be disabled throughout the active test. - 7.6.3.18 Timing Requirements
+- 7.6.3.12 During a given test phase, the following data shall be collected at successive one minute intervals: - Average data rate reported for each drive, reported in MiB/s; - AVERAGE POWER, PAi(60) (see 7.3.16); - OPERATIONS RATE, Oi(60) (see 7.3.17). - 7.6.3.13 Each test phase execution shall satisfy the following conditions in order to be considered valid: - All IOs issued in a test phase complete successfully; - The access pattern supplied by the benchmark driver shall match the IO profile selected for the test phase from Table 21; - The EPPi(60) shall be stable (see 7.3.17 and 7.3.18), based on the 1-minute data collected according to 7.6.3.12, prior to the start of the MEASUREMENT INTERVAL and shall remain stable throughout the MEASUREMENT INTERVAL. - 7.6.3.14 The overall data rate for each drive used in a given configuration is defined to be the average of the average data rates collected for that drive according to 7.6.3.12. - 7.6.3.15 The OVERALL DATA RATE for each drive present in the SUT for a given test phase shall be greater than or equal to 80% of the maximum published data rate for that drive type. - 7.6.3.16 If the SUT contains tape robots, they shall be enabled and ready to process a tape manipulation commands throughout the ACTIVE TEST. - 7.6.3.17 If the SUT supports drive-level compression, it shall be disabled throughout the active test. - 7.6.3.18 Timing Requirements Not defined.